carpentries/lesson-development-training/episodes/episodes.md

    They will focus on this episode for the rest of this training, and you will teach these episodes in a trial run between parts 1 and 2 of this training.

+Some questions you might ask yourself to help break down your lesson-level learning objectives include:

+* What new knowledge and skills will learners need to acquire to be ready to fulfil the overall objectives for your lesson?
+* What order should these concepts and skills be introduced in?
+Are some dependent on others?
+* If some of these concepts and skills are complex, can they be broken down even further?

 If the length of the list of episodes you create is smaller than the number of collaborators you have on your team, try assigning two people to a single episode, with each taking responsibility for a subset of the objectives defined for that episode.